-Since January 4, 2024, our audit committee has consisted of Messrs.
+Since January 29, 2025, our audit committee has consisted of Ms. Hauser and Messrs.
 Agrawal, Gillis and Wasim.
-Mr. Pham previously served as a member of our audit committee until his resignation from such committee on January 4, 2024, the effective date of his appointment as our Interim Chief Operating Officer.
-Our board of directors has determined that each member (or former member during the period they served on the committee) satisfies the independence requirements under NYSE listing standards and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Mr. Gillis serves as the chair of our audit committee, who our board of directors has determined is an "audit committee financial expert" within the meaning of SEC regulations.
+Our board of directors has determined that each member satisfies the independence requirements under NYSE listing standards and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Ms. Hauser serves as the chair of our audit committee.
+Mr. Gillis previously served as the chair of our audit committee until his resignation from such position on March 31, 2025.
+Our board of directors has determined that each of Ms. Hauser and Mr. Gillis is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
-In arriving at these determinations, our board of directors has examined each audit committee member's scope of experience and the nature of his employment in the corporate finance sector.
+In arriving at these determinations, our board of directors has examined each audit committee member's scope of experience and the nature of such member's employment in the corporate finance sector.